Dementia awareness training for health and social care professionals

 What is it?

-A one day training workshop that uses live drama to tell the stories of people living with dementia, and provides skills and resources for health and social care staff to help people to live well with dementia.
+A half day training workshop that uses powerful videos to tell the very personal stories of people living with dementia, and provides skills and resources for health and social care staff to help people to live well with dementia.

 A museum-led programme, the session centres on the fantastic objects, archives and life stories held within National Museums Liverpool.
 During the session, people will learn about: